 A 66-year-old man with coronary artery disease developed photophobia and blurred vision while taking quinidine, metoprolol, furosemide, isosorbide, and digoxin.
 Slit-lamp examination revealed superficial granular deposits within the corneal epithelium; the epithelial surface was smooth and did not contain fluorescein upon staining.
 The corneal deposits disappeared within two months after discontinuing quinidine.[Ref]

 Cases of an IgG antibody requiring the presence of quinidine, with activity against leukocytes and platelets have been reported.
 In some cases, significant infection or hemorrhage resulted.

-A 52-year-old man developed malaise, an extensive maculopapular rash, palpable purpura, mental status changes, rigors, nausea, and night sweats during therapy with quinidine (the active ingredient contained in Quin-Release) and digoxin.
+A 52-year-old man developed malaise, an extensive maculopapular rash, palpable purpura, mental status changes, rigors, nausea, and night sweats during therapy with quinidine and digoxin.
 Laboratory findings included proteinuria, elevated liver function tests, eosinophilia, an elevated antinuclear antibody titer, and renal biopsy findings consistent with allergic granulomatous angiitis.
 The syndrome worsened following quinidine discontinuation, but resolved gradually with steroid therapy.
 Because allergic reactions to digoxin are rare, the authors implicated quinidine.
 Rechallenge was not performed.